 For our virtual remote training classes, we follow our proprietary Collaborative Online Learning Model which emphasizes engagement and experiential learning with lots of video and chat-based group discussion, and quizzes, and exercises to make your time with us fun and productive.

 We use Microsoft Teams Meeting and Mural for our visual modeling demonstrations and group exercises.
 Participants also have access to the Teams site and Mural workplace for 60 days to review and download the many handouts, templates and examples from the class.

 Participants receive a participant guide as well as access to our online class workspace for templates, handouts, samples and additional reference material.

 Who Should Attend

-This workshop is intended for business analysts, product owners or agile team members performing business analysis tasks.
-This is not an introduction to agile or scrum but provides in depth methods and techniques agile business activities within an agile project or environment.
+This workshop is intended for business analysts, project leaders, product owners or agile team members performing business analysis tasks.
+This is not an introduction to agile, lean or scrum but provides in depth methods and techniques for agile business activities within a lean or agile project/environment.